guavestudios/FormRecipientBundle/README.md

-# Contao Skeleton Bundle
+# Contao Form Recipient

-This contao module is a template for building our own.
+This bundle allows you to set the recipient of a form dynamically, based on a form field.

 ## Requirements